The Best Ways To Go Winter Birding in Sault Ste. Marie, Michigan

 Right in downtown Sault Ste.
 Marie there are a number of birds to be found, including at the fruit trees on the campus of Lake Superior State University.
 Just south of town at the Dafter Post Office is another great place to view these birds.
 One of the most popular location in the whole area for feeder watching is Dunbar Park.
 Here there are both fruit trees and a large number of bird feeders that are regularly filled.
 Rarities like Boreal Owl and Townsend Solitaire have also shown up here in past years.
 The small village of Pickford is another location to check local feeders before you head out into the fields for Snowy Owls.

-It’s true that most of the birds head south for the winter in this area, but what remains is a spectacular combination of rare northern birds that can’t be seen in the U.S.A. any other time of year.
+It’s true that most of the birds head south for the winter in this area, but what remains is a spectacular combination of rare northern birds that can’t be seen in the country any other time of year.
 There are plenty of birds to see and activities to be had in Sault Ste.
 Marie during the winter months.
 Keep exploring our website to plan your next getaway.
 Check out this Eastern Upper Peninsula Winter birding map for a full list of trial ways to go birding.